Mount Pleasant Road: Clifton Road Extension

 In November 1945, at the recommendation of the planning board, in an effort to improve traffic flow outward from the downtown core, city council initiated what would come to be known as the Clifton Road Extension.

 Prior to the opening of this route, a road travelled southwest from the intersection of Inglewood Drive and Clifton Road into the ravine, crossed Yellow Creek, and climbed up the opposite slope north to the corner of Avoca Avenue and Rosehill Drive; most of this route exists as a recreational path today.
 Roxborough Drive also crossed the ravine along the same route as Mount Pleasant today.
 A third route followed MacLennan Avenue north across the CPR tracks, ascending the steep MacLennan Hill.
 A decades-old contract signed with CPR required the closing of the MacLennan Avenue crossing if a road should ever pass beneath the tracks.

 The Maclennan Hill was a dangerous and steep bottleneck for traffic leaving the inner city.
 The first recommendations involved creating an underpass beneath the CPR tracks.
 A vote was held on January 1, 1946, with an overwhelming majority of voters approving the project.

 After several months of negotiation with residents of South Rosedale, bylaw 16622 formally approved the extension of Clifton Road to Jarvis Street on June 24, 1946.

 Residents of Moore Park, opposed to the notion of widening their small residential street, approached city council in September 1948 to request the new extension connect to Mount Pleasant Road instead.
 A petition of residents followed, and city council accepted the recommendations.
 Bylaw 17489, passed February 7, 1949, formally approved the project.
 Despite the loss of ten houses, this plan was carried out.

 Construction included a new bridge excavated at the intersection of Huntley and Jarvis Streets, requiring the TTC to divert its streetcar tracks to the south.
 The closing of the MacLennan Avenue CPR crossing resulted in the construction of a pedestrian overpass.
 Traffic descending the MacLennan Hill was directed west along a new road to Mount Pleasant.

 On January 23, 1950, the Clifton Road Extension was renamed Mount Pleasant Road.

 It opened to traffic on May 17, and is considered the first expressway in Toronto.

 Public transit

 Mount pleasant road is currently served by TTC route 74 Mount Pleasant from St. Clair Avenue to Doncliffe Drive.
-Before 2020, the 141 Mount pleasant express operated during rush hours for a increased fare, operating from Lawrence to the terminus at Bloor, then continuing along Jarvis to Downtown, though it has been suspended due to Covid-19.
+Before 2020, the 141 Mount pleasant express operated during rush hours for an increased fare, operating from Lawrence to the terminus at Bloor, then continuing along Jarvis to Downtown, though it has been suspended due to Covid-19.

 Before 2016, route 74 was split at Eglinton Ave, and would go to Eglinton station, and the 103 Mount Pleasant north would operate north of Eglinton Ave to Doncliffe.
 However, due to the construction of the Eglinton crosstown, the 103 was discontinued and the 74 was extended north of Eglinton to Doncliffe.
 The 74/103 split at Eglinton will most likely come back after the Eglinton crosstown is completed in late 2023, as seen in TTC line 5 opening maps.